Universal framework for anisotropic particles with resonance laws and splitting

-In Fig. 2 (a) we present a uniaxial sphere and the permittivities of a bulk composed of hBN with two resonances.
-We then show for a uniaxial sphere composed of hBN the spectrum and $|\mathbf{E}|^2$ of the modes on the external surface of the sphere for the dipole (b), second-order (c), and third-order (d) modes.
-Interestingly, the particle exhibits geometric-anisotropic frequency shifts and the bulk resonance is split for the high-order modes, which also display a degeneracy.
-In Fig. 2 (e) we show $|\mathbf{E}|$ in the radiation patterns of the uniaxial sphere excited by an oscillating dipole (Methods).
-In Fig. 3 we present a biaxial sphere and the axial permittivities of $\alpha-\mathrm{MoO_3}$ bulk with three resonances.
-We then show the scattering spectra and $|\mathbf{E}|^2$ on the sphere surface for the dipole (b), second-order (c), and third-order modes (d).
+In Fig. 3 (a) we present a uniaxial sphere and the permittivities of a bulk composed of hBN with two resonances.
+We then show for a uniaxial sphere composed of hBN the spectrum and $|\mathbf{E}|^2$ on the external surface of the sphere similarly to near-field measurements from the derived resonance conditions and modes, for the dipole (b), second-order (c), and third-order (d) modes.
+Interestingly, the particle exhibits geometric-anisotropic frequency shifts and the bulk resonance is split for the high-order modes (green rectangles), which also display a degeneracy.
+Fig. 3 (e) shows $|\mathbf{E}|$ of the radiation patterns for an oscillating dipole excitation (SM), which are significantly different from those of an isotropic sphere \cite{farhi2020three}.
+In Fig. 4 we present a biaxial sphere and the axial permittivities of $\alpha-\mathrm{MoO_3}$ bulk with three resonances.
+We then show the calculated scattering spectra and $|\mathbf{E}|^2$ on the sphere surface for the dipole (b), second-order (c), and third-order modes (d).
 Similarly to the uniaxial particle, the second-order modes exhibit resonance splitting and all the modes display geometric-anisotropic frequency shifts.
-However, here the degeneracy is lifted since there are three different permittivities and the purely-uniaxial modes are not present.
-Interestingly, in both uniaxial and biaxial spheres, the high-order mode resonances can have lower frequencies compared to the dipole mode, in stark contrast to the situation in isotropic spheres.
-Fig. 3 (e) presents $|\mathbf{E}|$ in the radiation patterns of representative biaxial-sphere modes.
+However, here the uniaxial degeneracy is lifted since there are three different permittivities and the purely-uniaxial modes are not present.
+Interestingly, in both uniaxial and biaxial spheres, the high-order mode resonances can have lower frequencies compared to the dipole mode, in contrast to the situation in isotropic spheres.
+Fig. 4 (e) presents $|\mathbf{E}|$ of the radiation patterns of representative biaxial-sphere modes.